kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 Returns a promise that resolves to an array containing the *ObjectConstructor* instances that could be retrieved from the database.

-If no matching document could be found, an emtpy array is returned.
+If no matching document could be found, an empty array is returned.

 ## loadFromCache